Persian Turquoise Stone , Natural stone , healing stone

 As early as 1972, Pierre Gilson introduced a synthetic that was fairly close to a true one (it has a different chemical composition but can be called a simulant instead of a true synthetic).
 It looks like the natural Nevada material and has a similar spiderweb-like veining to the Gilson turquoise.

 Since at least 2,000 years ago, Iran has been a major source of turquoise.
 In the early days, Iranians called it "perzah" which means "victory" and when the Arabs came along, they called it "fayrzah", which is pronounced "ferzeh" in Modern Persian.
-In Iranian architecture, the blue turquoise was used to cover the domes of palaces because its intense blue colour was also a symbol of heaven on earth.
+In Iranian architecture, the blue turquoise was used to cover the domes of palaces because its intense blue color was also a symbol of heaven on earth.

 Several sites of historic importance have been mined, including turquoise, though some continue to be explored.
 Because of the small scale and remote nature of the deposits, all of these operations are seasonal.
 A majority of the work is done by hand, with very little or no machine assistance.
 Turquoise is often mined as a by-product during large-scale copper mining operations, particularly in the United States.